EKlatt/2021-AVR-IDE-GCC-11/README.md

 The main goal is to develop **C++ programs** using the **AVR-toolchain**<br>
 from Zak Kemble.<br>
 You may write your source code also in C and Assembler (S-files).<br>

+## Understanding a micro controller
+The AVR assembler simulator by Gerhard Schmidt is included.<br>
+This software emulates e.g. ATmega micro controllers.<br>
+You may create assembler code, running the integrated assembler and simulate it.<br>
+So you really may understand what goes on within your micro controller.<br>

+## AVR assembler
+This assembler is included in "Atmel Studio 7.0".
+Filename "avrasm2.exe".<br>
+I included it in MyIDE if you want to develop in assembler.
+This is assembler is used within "Atmel Studio 7.0" for assembler source files "*.asm".<br>
+You need to distingish between AVR assembler and GCU-GCC assembler.<br>
+If you want to create assembler applications try AVR assembler.<br>

 ## Automatically detection of source:<br>
 The "makefile" automatically detects all types of source-files.<br>
 In fact more than one source-file will be detected.<br>